HB9HUS/notes-on-learning-cw/README.md

 ### The key to use
 There are several different typs of key for sending morse code.
 As you can imagine there are many and divergent opinions on which one is best.

+The most common keys are:
+- Iambic Paddle: is a key the automatically generates dits and dahs with two paddles.
+The timing between dits and dahs is done by the keyer and is therefore always correct.
+It can be used for fast keying.
+- Straight key: The classical key.
+It makes a sound when you press it down.
+All the timing has to be done by hand.
+It seems to have an upper limit at somewhere around 20wpm.
+- Bug: A mechanical key that genarates a stream of dits, the dahs are done by the operator.

+You can find some more information on the different types [here](https://morsecode.world/keys.html).

 I decided on starting with an automatic keyer with a paddle.
-With this setup, you do not have to get the timings of Dits and Dahs right.
-The keyer does that for you.
+With this option, you can concentrate on the letters and create better morse code from the start.

+For learning how to use the iambic keyer, read this [document](https://morse-rss-news.sourceforge.net/keyerdoc/K7QO_Iambic_Paddle.pdf).

 ### Practice sending
 When you have a certain proficiency receiving CW it will be easy to know how to send a character.
 Getting your fingers to do so can be a little trickier.